 But do these changes indicate substantial change reducing the permissiveness in the nonprofit environment Bowen described?
 Anecdotally, here is a typical comment that I continue to hear, this one from the board chair large nonprofit with 300 employees.
 “We don’t expect the same standards of management performance that the business organization has.”

 However, I am optimistic about the future.
 As nonprofit boards select more professional type CEO’s to lead their organizations, whether they are hired internally or externally, more change will take place.
 Hopefully, if boards want to retain these people, this movement should place some subtle pressures on board nomination committees to seek more candidates whose motivation is to focus on mission, vision and values, along with balanced budgets.
 A new breed should readily understand that this focus has the same meaning to nonprofit stakeholders, as a profit focus does to business stakeholders.***

-* William G. Bowen (1994), “When a Business Leader Joins a Nonprofit Board,” Harvard Business Review, September-October.
-Bowen currently is president emeritus of the Andrew W. Mellon Foundation and former president of Princeton University in Princeton.
+* William G. Bowen (1933-2016), “When a Business Leader Joins a Nonprofit Board,” Harvard Business Review, September-October, 1994.
+Bowen was president emeritus of the Andrew W. Mellon Foundation and former president of Princeton University in Princeton.
 He has served as an outside director for a wide variety of for-profit and nonprofit organizations.

 ** See blog-site “Nonprofit Board Crisis” for a backlog of similar field examples to those presented here.